 - Crème fraîche

-In a saucepan, sauté ginger, garlic, and shallots over medium-high heat for 5 minutes.
-Add spices, cooked chickpeas, and tomatoes with their liquid, and simmer a few minutes.
+Heat oil in a saucepan over medium-high heat.
+Add ginger, garlic, and shallots and sauté for 5 minutes.
+Add spices, cooked chickpeas, and tomatoes with their liquid.
+Bring to a simmer and cook for a three minutes.
 Add reserved aquafaba and cook 20 minutes longer.
 Add greens and cook until wilted, about 1–2 minutes.
 Serve in bowls with dollops of crème fraîche, chopped herbs, and pistou, alongside toasted ciabatta.
 This stew gets better with time: make ahead and serve at brunch topped with a poached egg.

 *Chickpeas and Aquafaba